MicrosoftLearning/mslearn-cosmosdb/api-for-mongodb/instructions/01-create-mongodb-objects/java-create-mongodb-objects.md

     ```

 1. Next, we'll connect to the **documents** collection if it already exists, and then adds one item to the collection.
-Note that if the collection doesn't exist this code will only create the collection if it also performs an operation on that collection in the same connection (for example, like add an item to the collection).
+Note that if the collection doesn't exist this code will only create the collection if it also performs an operation on that collection in the same connection (for example, like add an item to the collection) or by using extension commands.
 Add the following to the script in the editor.

     ```java
                 // create a collection "documents" and add one item for "bread"